Texas Collaborative Divorce Lawyer Encourages Cooperation

 Contact a reliable Texas collaborative divorce attorney

-If you believe the collaborative divorce process could work for you, call Heath Grob, Principal Law Firm, P.C. at 972-961-4587 or contact me online to schedule a consultation at my Rockwall office.
-I’ll give you all the information you need to move forward to a more hopeful future.
+If you believe the collaborative divorce process could work for you, call Heath Grob, Principal Law Firm, P.C. at 972-961-4587 or contact us online to schedule a consultation with our attorney at our Rockwall office.
+We’ll give you all the information you need to move forward to a more hopeful future.